SC2Mapster/m3addon/README.md

 ```

 The `<versions>` block contains a `<verson>` element for all known versions of that structure.
 For each structure the
 size needs to be known and defined in the `<version>` element.
-When a m3 file contains a version of a strcuture that is not yet known, an exception will be thrown and information about the structure will be logged that contains also a guess on the size of the structure.
+When a m3 file contains a version of a structure that is not yet known, an exception will be thrown and information about the structure will be logged that contains also a guess on the size of the structure.

 A newer version of a structure might have additional fields.
 The attribute `since-version` can be used to indicate that a field exists since a certain version.
 The attribute `till-version` can be used to indicate that a field exists only till a certain version of the structure.

 The m3.py file checkes that the defined fields have indeed the sizes specified in the `<version>` elements.
-So when you add a new version you propably also need to find out what new fields got added and which fields stayed the same.
+So when you add a new version you probably also need to find out what new fields got added and which fields stayed the same.

 A field needs either to have a size or type attribute.
 The type attribute can be one of the following primitive types: